You can dread it, even run from it, but something known as a marketing audit still arrives just the same.

 In terms of optimise, we meant that literally…

 A marketing audit could highlight certain keywords that you aren’t ranking for, courtesy of your competitor analysis.
-Keywords that might be impossible to grab, due to a lack of time or resources.

 If this applies to you, then it’s time to get in touch with Canny.

 For context: we are a creative agency with a deep understanding of SEO and content marketing — not to mention, content creation.
 You simply tell us what areas you hope to improve in (keywords or otherwise) and we take it from there.

 Furthermore, if you need help with your overall content strategy, we can lend a hand with that too.

 You shouldn’t be running into the same issues with every passing audit, so let’s get it sorted to make sure that your next audit is a simple one.

 Every marketing audit you conduct will be different in some way or another, but all should have a similar approach, at least from the perspective of the person running the audit outright.